 Data produced in response to the OII Information Requests underscores this point: approximately 92 percent of voice telephone service customers in California buy their voice service bundled with broadband.
-For wireless competitors, this number is over 95 percent.45 Voice telephony is increasingly a subset of data transmission service because, in a digital network, voice transmission is just another application.
+For wireless competitors, this number is over 95 percent.46 Voice telephony is increasingly a subset of data transmission service because, in a digital network, voice transmission is just another application.
 Thus, while lower-price, stand-alone voice service remains available to most Californians, it is increasingly irrelevant to the typical consumer who purchases voice and data bundled in a single service.
-Customers have also moved from legacy telephone companies to cable VoIP and broadband bundles, and - in large numbers - to wireless voice and data (broadband) bundles.46 This data is presented statewide, though available services may vary significantly by region, as our discussion later in this Decision describes in further detail.
+Customers have also moved from legacy telephone companies to cable VoIP and broadband bundles, and - in large numbers - to wireless voice and data (broadband) bundles.47